nuxt/framework/docs/content/3.api/1.composables/use-nuxt-app.md

 **`type: string`**

-`globalName` allows you to customize the global ID used in the main HTML template as well as the main Vue instance name and other options.
+`globalName` allows you to customize the global ID used in the main HTML template, as well as the main Vue instance name and other options.

 The default value of `globalName` is set to `nuxt`, but you can customize it using `nuxtApp.globalName`.